pqvst/hello/_posts/2021-07-26-self-hosted-analytics-with-umami-and-traefik.md

 ## Umami vs. Google Analytics

 Umami and Google Analytics are clearly two very different products.
 Umami has nowhere near the number of features that Google Analytics has, but, that's kind of the point.
 It offers all of the essentials though: visitors, views, events, browsers, operating systems, device type, and location.
 You can drill-down by page or referrer.
 There's a realtime event stream (across all your sites!).
-For these basics, no matter what tool you like the most, running multiple analytics tools in parallel is always useful to uncover any discrepancies.

-In general, the number of visitors/users is fairly consistent across both Umami and Google Analytics, although on my sites, I consistently see roughly ~25% more visitors reported by Umami vs. Google Analytics.
+Running multiple analytics tools in parallel is always useful to uncover any discrepancies.
+In general, the number of visitors/users is fairly consistent across both Umami and Google Analytics, although on my sites, I consistently see roughly 25% more visitors reported by Umami vs. Google Analytics.
 I'm guessing this is probably due to:

 - A certain number of visitors are blocking Google Analytics, using a browser that automatically blocks Google Analytics, or using "Do Not Track".
 - Umami might be double counting some users, since Umami doesn't use cookies to track users across browser sessions or different devices.
-- Google Analytics might be slightly better at filtering bad/bot traffic (although I think this is the least likely case).
+- Google Analytics might be slightly better at filtering bad/bot traffic (although I think this is the least significant).

-### Example 1: BrowserFrame (2 week period)
+### Example 1: BrowserFrame

-Over a 2 week period, for one of my sites, BrowserFrame, Umami reported roughly 25% more visitors and ~20% more page views than Google Analytics.
+Over a 2 week period, for one of my sites BrowserFrame, Umami reported roughly 25% more visitors and 20% more page views than Google Analytics.
 BrowserFrame actually gets most of it's traffic from China, which I figured would be blocking Google Analytics, but that doesn't really seem to be the case.

 ![umami](/assets/img/umami/bf1.png)
 ![umami](/assets/img/umami/bf2.png)

-### Example 2: AwardFares (3 day period)
+### Example 2: AwardFares

 I wrote this blog post as I was adding Umami to another one of my sites, AwardFares (hence the short comparison period).
-Again, Umami reported roughly 25% more visitors.
+Again, Umami reported roughly 25% more visitors than Google Analytics.

 However, the large discrepancy in page views is most likely due to the fact that this site uses dynamically updated page URLs in some places (which umami seems to count, but Google Analytics does not).